 \section{The Feldman--H\'ajek theorem}

-In this section we recall the Feldman--H\'ajek theorem from \cite[Theorem~2.25]{daPrato2014} that characterizes equivalence of two Gaussian measures in terms of three necessary and sufficient conditions.
+In this section we recall the Feldman--H\'ajek theorem from \cite[Theorem~2.25]{daPrato2014} that characterizes equivalence of two Gaussian measures on a Hilbert space in terms of three necessary and sufficient conditions.
 For this, we let $(E, \scalar{\,\cdot\,, \,\cdot\,}{E})$ be a separable Hilbert space over $\bbR$ with $\dim(E) = \infty$.